sdziallas/comp55/docs/labs/8-Github-Prep.md

 ## Importing your new GitHub Repository into eclipse

-Now once eclipse is open,
+Now once Eclipse is open,
 go ahead and do a *File->Import->Git->Projects from Git with Smart Import*.
 On the next screen choose the Clone URI button as shown in the image below.